AIForces/AIForces/docs/source/problemsetting.rst

 General rules
 =============

+- All folder names, starting with ``__ai`` are reserved by the AIForces.
+Please use other folder names.
 - All files listed in configuration file must have diffrent filenames (not paths, but **filenames**)
 - You can't include binary files in the problem, unless they are created during ``build.sh``
 - All filenames must be in ASCII